bonaparte/bonaparte/advanced/create_components.md

 # Create Bonaparte Components

+Bonaparte comes with all the necessary tools to make creating new Components simple.

+Requiring the `bonaparte` module provides all the necessary functions to create new _components_ from _modules_, as well a set of utility functions that can be used within _modules_.

+The core of Bonaparte is the `bonaparte` package.
+It prof

 ## About
 This module is the core of the _Bonaparte UX Framework_.
 It provides an [API](#api) with all the tools needed to create Bonaparte Components.